AFTABSHIAKH786/event_app_CI-CD/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Firebase**: A comprehensive app development platform that provides a Realtime Database and Authentication services.
-- **Cursor.ai**: An AI-powered design tool that assists in creating responsive and visually appealing user interfaces.
-- **V0 by Vercel**: A robust design system that provides a set of pre-built React components for rapid application development.
+- **Material UI**: A popular React UI framework that provides a set of pre-built components and tools for creating responsive and visually appealing user interfaces.
+- **OAuth**: An open standard for authorization, used for the user authentication feature.
+- **Vercel**: A cloud platform for hosting and deploying web applications, including the V0 design system.
+- **Claude**: An AI assistant created by Anthropic, which provided assistance during the development process.
-- **AI Assistance**: The application was developed with the help of various online AI tools, including Claude, an AI assistant created by Anthropic.
+- **Other AI Tools**: The application was developed with the help of various online AI tools, including Cursor.ai for design assistance.

 ## Getting Started